cwp0/cwp0/README.md

 # Hi!
-Welcome to  ✨Wenpeng Chen(陈温鹏)✨ ‘s Github!
+Welcome to  ✨Wenpeng Chen(陈温鹏)✨ ‘s Home🏠！

-> 🌱 I am currently studying for a master's degree in software engineering at Nanjing University of Science and Technology.
+> 🌱 I'm currently studying for a master's degree in software engineering at Nanjing University of Science and Technology.

+## My Hobby
+- 🎤 singing.
+- 💃 locking.

 <!--
 **Wrapping-2000/Wrapping-2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.